YusufIpek/MachineLearning/Assignment 3/readme.md

 and this raise the conflict between do more exploration to search about the goal or reduce the number of iterations to reduce the negative reward.

-after mthat, we dicided to check a better approach by using deep q-learning
+after mthat, we dicided to check a better approach by using deep q-learning The portion inside the brackets becomes the loss function for our neural network where Q(st,at) is the output of our network and rt + γ max Q(st+1,at+1) is the target Q value as well as the label for our neural net turning the problem into a supervised learning problem solvable using gradient descent where α is our learning rate.

 5- prepare report